m-boll/Lepus/README.md

 [![GitHub Python](https://img.shields.io/badge/Python-%3E=%203.6-informational.svg)](https://www.python.org/)
 [![GitHub Version](https://img.shields.io/badge/Version-3.4.0-green.svg)](https://github.com/GKNSB/Lepus)

-# Lepus
+# Lepus Improved

-**Lepus** is a tool for enumerating subdomains, checking for subdomain takeovers and perform port scans - and boy, is it fast!
+This is a fork of the Lepus project which has been slightly improved in terms of speed and stability

 #### Basic Usage